 Starting an African American investment club can be a great way to learn how to invest with a group of peers who understand the power of working together to create generational wealth.

 As a member and Co-Founder of two investment clubs, I have learned some lessons along the way that you can use to create or join a club of your own.
+Since this is a long article, if you would like me to email you this guide in PDF form, just enter your email below.

 With that being said, by reading this article you understand that I am not your lawyer, accountant, or financial coach.
 Nothing on this site should be considered financial advice.
 Seek out licensed professionals.